klauza/bhutan-hotel-app/README.md

 ## About
-`app` :
+`app` :<br/>
-It's a handracfted frontend application with my authorship, made with tools like React, Redux and styled-components.

-`project` :
-"Bhutanotel" is an abstract hotel facility located in the capitol of Bhutan - Thimphu. <br/>
-The hotel offers for a newcomer a set of high standard apartments to rent; a guide to hire or car to lease.<br/>
-The enterprise was founded for travellers and world-explorers to provide them a cosy, luxury and pleasant place to stay between their demanding adventures. <br/>
+ It's a handracfted frontend application.
+"Bhutanotel" is a fictitious hotel facility located in Thimphu, the capitol of Bhutan.
+The enterprise was founded for travellers and world-explorers to provide them a cosy, luxury and pleasant place to stay between their demanding adventures.<br/><br/>

+`features` :
+ - renting: **a flat, a guide (plus tour), or a car**<br/>
+  - project is mobile-friendly
+  - there is a map to see the hotel location

+Live page under this link: [bhutanotel.netlify.com](https://bhutanotel.netlify.com/)

 <br/>